v3.0 upgrade:upgrading from v2.x? Nobody can sign in until you run pnpm db:migrate-better-auth.Read the migration guide

 Diff and merge

-Use git or your favorite diff tool to merge the new files.
-Your /messages and /public assets are safe to keep as-is.
+Use git or your favorite diff tool to merge the new files, preserving .env.local and your local ./uploads directory.

 Install and rebuild